Calanthe/Calanthe.github.io/_drafts/sliding-puzzle-game-phaser.markdown

 {% endhighlight %}

-The above line shows how to initialize the `Phaser` instance, by setting a proper width and height, the method of rendering (it can be also Phaser.AUTO to detect WebGL with fallback to canvas), the aforementioned id of the parent element and the list of used states in game.
+The above line demonstrates how to initialize the `Phaser` instance, by setting a proper width and height, the method of rendering (it can be also `Phaser.AUTO` to detect WebGL with a fallback to canvas), the aforementioned id of the parent element and the list of used states in the game.

 We have two states in the game: `preload` and `create`.
 They will be fired in the same order as they are specified.
-The `Phaser` allows to use more than those two, eg `boot` to show a loader but in this game we will use only two basic states.
+The `Phaser` allows you to use more than those two, e.g. `boot` to show a loader but in this game we will use only two basic states.

 In the `preload` state we will only load the image which will be our background in the game: